EvanGUTK/Forklift-Safety-YOLO/README.md

 ## Features
 - Temperature: Able to change from cam 0,1,2,3 or change model version.
 Code includes 15 different models to choose from depending on application and hardware.
-- Settings: Include toggle FPS, Frame CAP, Resolution for camera, though, 640p works fine, and Viewangle
+- Settings: Include toggle FPS, Frame CAP, Resolution for camera, though, 640p works fine, and Viewangle.
+- Render: Render options give the user options to switch from CPU or CUDU devices.
+- Style: Gives user options to change Theme, HUD, Trails, and a Heatmap